jamest222/WebSocketServer/README.md

 WebSocketServer
 ===============
-A WebSocket server implementation for Node.js, various features to still implement such as support for wss:// and preformance analytics centre.
+A WebSocket server implementation for Node.js, various features to still implement such as support for wss:// and performance analytics centre.

 Installation
 ============